MoeSzyslak83/Proveedores.com-technical-test/Readme.md

 ### Further information

+The code will provide you with a snapshot (an image with the results your search found) and will name it **screenshot.png**.
+In case you don't need it, you can comment lines 12 and 13 and the automation will stop doing it.
-In case you want an **image** of the results your search found, remove the comments (//) in line 9.
-If you do it, afer running Requester.js (see step 2) the image will appear inside the project's folder.
-You will be able to see it if you open your visual studio code explorer (the icon top left with two sheets).
+If you do want the snapshot, it will appear in the project folder with the previously mentioned name and can be found by clicking the visual studio code **Explorer** icon (top left and represented by two sheets).

 The browser will close by default after three seconds, but it can be changed by editing the variable at **line 7**.